VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/controls.md

 | `update` | `{method: string}` | Method to call when the image url value is updated.
 Method should be defined in the blade `scope`. |

 ### Video
 Based on the `vc-video` component, allows you to display a YouTube video in iframe.
 The component has visibility state settings.
-Also has customizable size options, and many other settings.
+Also has customizable size options, and other settings.

 #### Usage
 To start using all the available video properties, specify the `vc-video` component when creating the schema.